jamesmcginnis/lima-lights-card/README.md

 ### Light Overview Popup
 - **Stats bar** — shows On and Off counts across all configured lights; tap either pill to highlight the matching lights in the grid
 - **Light pills** — each light is shown as its own tappable pill with its current state and brightness percentage; lit in your accent colour when on, dimmed when off
+- **Group by area** — enable `group_by_area` to organise lights under their Home Assistant area headings (sorted alphabetically); lights with no area assigned are grouped under *No Area*
 - **Single tap to toggle** — tap any light pill to toggle it on or off; the pill updates immediately without waiting for Home Assistant
 - **Long press for detail** — hold a light pill for 500 ms to open the full individual light control popup
-- **All On / All Off** — two quick-action buttons at the bottom to control all lights simultaneously
+- **All On / All Off** — two quick-action buttons at the bottom to control all lights simultaneously; affected light pills flash three times before the service call fires

 ### Individual Light Control Popup
 - **On/Off circle** — large tappable circle indicator; reflects the light's actual RGB colour when set; tap it to open the colour picker (RGB lights only)
 - **Turn On / Turn Off button** — clear action button next to the indicator; updates optimistically before Home Assistant responds
-- **BRIGHTNESS slider** — smooth HomeKit-style pill slider to set brightness from 1–100%; updates the light in real time as you drag
+- **BRIGHTNESS slider** — vertical HomeKit-style pill slider; drag up or down to set brightness from 1–100%; updates the light in real time as you drag
 - **Colour Temperature slider** — warm-to-cool gradient slider for lights that support colour temperature; spans the light's own min/max Kelvin range
 - **RGB Colour picker** — 16 colour presets plus a custom colour input; shown only for lights that support RGB, RGBW, HS or XY colour modes
 - **Effects picker** — sheet of available effects for lights that report an effect list; shows the currently active effect and lets you switch or clear it